 As part of the settlement, a special committee of our Board of Directors has retained Michael H. Sutton, former Chief Accountant of the SEC, as an independent consultant to review our material accounting controls and policies.
 Mr. Sutton commenced his review in July 2002.
 On February 21, 2003, Mr. Sutton delivered his final report, together with observations and recommendations, to members of the special committee.
 According to the terms of the settlement, the special committee has 60 days to review the report and submit it to our full Board of Directors and the SEC.
-Within 60 days of that submission, the Board of Directors must report to the SEC the decisions taken as a result of the of years in connection with sales to government customers by employees of our now majority-owned subsidiary in that country.
+Within 60 days of that submission, the Board of Directors must report to the SEC the decisions taken as a result of the recommendations.

+Other Matters: It is our policy to carefully investigate, often with the assistance of outside advisers, allegations of impropriety that may come to our attention.
+If the allegations are substantiated, appropriate prompt remedial action is taken, and where appropriate, public disclosure is made.
+In India, we have learned of certain improper payments made over a period of years in connection with sales to government customers by employees of our now majority-owned subsidiary in that country.
 This activity was terminated when we became aware of it.
 We have investigated the activity and reported it to the staff of the SEC and the Department of Justice, and are cooperating with their follow-up inquiries.
 In addition, various agencies of the Indian government are also investigating the issue.
 We do not believe that this matter will have any material impact on our consolidated financial statements.
-Separately, we learned that less than \$200 thousand was misappropriated from our Indian subsidiary during early 2002 which was not properly reflected in our subsidiary's books.
-The matter is currently being investigated.
+Separately, we learned that less than \$200 thousand was misappropriated from our Indian subsidiary during early 2002 which was not properly reflected in our subsidiary's books The matter is currently being investigated.
 Certain transactions of our unconsolidated South African affiliate that appear to have been improperly recorded as part of an effort to sell supplies outside of its authorized territory have been investigated and a report of the results has been received by the Board of Directors of the South African affiliate.
 Disciplinary actions have been taken, and the adjustments to our financial statements were not material.
 Following an investigation we have determined that certain inter-company and other balances in the local books and records of our majority-owned affiliate in Nigeria could not be substantiated.
 The Company's records did not reflect these amounts and the local books have been adjusted to be consistent with them.
 This adjustment has had no effect on our financial statements.
 This matter has been reported to the SEC and the Department of Justice.
 We are in the process of liquidating ("winding-up") this company in connection with the December 2002 sale of our interest in the Nigerian business to our local partner.